Vern Law

-Vernon Sanders Law (born March 12, 1930) is an American former baseball pitcher who played sixteen seasons in Major League Baseball (MLB) for the Pittsburgh Pirates.
+Vernon Sanders Law (born March 12, 1930) is an American former professional baseball pitcher who played sixteen seasons in Major League Baseball (MLB) for the Pittsburgh Pirates.
 He played in 1950–51 and 1954–67.
 He batted and threw right-handed and was listed at 6 ft 2 in and 195 lbs.
 Law signed for the Pirates as an amateur free agent in 1948 and made his major-league debut in 1950.
 In 1960, he won both the Cy Young Award (the first Pittsburgh pitcher to do so) and a World Series ring as a member of the Pirates.
+He is currently the oldest living Cy Young Award winner.
 In 1965, he won the Lou Gehrig Award and the Associated Press's National League Comeback Player of the Year Award.
 A control pitcher, he finished among the top three National League pitchers in bases on ball per nine innings pitched in multiple seasons.
 Law was inducted into the Pirates Hall of Fame in August 2025.
 At the time, he was the 11th oldest living Major League player.

 Early life

 Law was born on March 12, 1930, in Meridian, Idaho.
 Law attended Meridian High School, where he pitched on the baseball team.
 As a senior in 1948, he pitched three no-hit, no-run games, and was one of the top pitching prospects in the country.
 Toward the end of his high school pitching career in 1948, the largest crowd in Meridian High history came to watch the 6 ft 2 in (1.88 m) 195 lb.
 (88.5 kg) or 6 ft 3 in (1.91 m) 190 lb.
 (86.2 kg) Law pitch against another Border League high school team.

 Law's brother Evan Law was a catcher at Boise Junior College when Law was a senior in high school.
 Within a day of graduating high school, Law and his brother were pursued by scouts from 10 different MLB teams, including former MLB player Floyd "Babe" Herman, who scouted the brothers for the Pittsburgh Pirates.
 Pirates scout Bill Posedel was also involved in recruiting the Laws.

 Popular singer, radio star and movie star Bing Crosby was part owner of the Pirates at the time.
 Crosby called the Laws' parents, encouraging them to have their sons join the Pirates.
 Herman Welcker, who was later a United States senator from Idaho, had recommended Law to Crosby.
-Welcker and Crosby were friends and had attended Gonzaga University together.
+Welcker and Crosby were friends and had attended Gonzaga University together in Spokane, Washington.
 Vern and Evan both signed identical contracts in late May 1948 to join the Pirates organization.